Gary Ewing: Knots Landing

-Gary soon married Abby, as she secretly started her own company, Apolune.
+Gary soon married Abby, as she secretly started her own company, Apolune, and conducted dubious business dealings without Gary's knowledge.
 After his marriage to Abby, Gary became the stepfather to Abby's children, Olivia and Brian, from Abby's first marriage to Jeff Cunningham.
-Gary then met Cathy Geary, who looked a lot like Ciji and began a new friendship with her and had her dress and sing like Ciji too.
+Gary then met Cathy Geary (Lisa Hartman), who looked a lot like Ciji and began a new friendship with her and had her dress and sing like Ciji too.
 He also later had a relationship with Cathy.
-During a moment of weakness, Gary had a one night stand with his ex-wife, Val, and she became pregnant with twins, but Gary assumed that Val's fiancé and future husband, Ben Gibson, was the father.
+During a moment of weakness, Gary had a one night stand with his ex-wife, Val, and she became pregnant with twins, but Gary assumed that Val's fiancé and future husband, Ben Gibson (Douglas Sheehan), was the father.
 Val eventually named her twin babies as Bobby and Betsy in the 1985–86 season, after Gary's late brother Bobby and Ben Gibson's mother Betsy.
-Gary's marriage to Abby eventually broke down, and he got engaged to Jill Bennett, who later tried to kill Val.
-Gary and Val eventually reunited again, 8 years after their second divorce.
-Gary and Val also lived together with their children, Bobby and Betsy, for the first time, going on to marry each other for the third time in 1991 (Gary's fourth marriage, and Valene's fifth).
-In 1992, after Val was kidnapped by mafia gangsters in Florida and supposedly killed in a car crash after Gary had tracked her down, a grieving Gary entered into a short-term relationship with a much younger, Kate Whittaker, who was over 25 years his junior, as Kate supported him and his children through their grief of losing Val.
-However, in the 2-part finale to Season 14 in 1993, Val turned up alive, revealing that she was never in the car that she was presumed to have died in.
+Gary's marriage to Abby eventually broke down, and he began a relationship with Jill Bennett (Teri Austin), who later tried to kill Val as she was jealous of her ties to Gary.
+In 1989, Gary and Val both inadvertently began dating another former couple, Amanda and Danny Waleksa (Penny Peyser and Sam Behrens).
+However, while Gary's relationship with Amanda is shortlived, Val goes on to marry Danny but he is revealed to be violent and abusive, and tried to murder Gary.
+Danny is eventually killed himself after falling into a swimming pool while drunk.
+Gary and Val eventually reunite again, eight years after their second divorce.
+Gary and Val also lived together with their children, Bobby and Betsy, for the first time, at Gary's Westfork Ranch.
+They went on to marry each other for the third time in 1991 (Gary's fourth marriage, and Valene's fifth).
+In 1992, Gary loses his ranch after an investment goes awry and he and Val return to their house in the Seaview Circle cul-de-sac.
+Also in 1992, after Val was kidnapped by mafia gangsters in Florida and supposedly killed in a car crash after Gary had tracked her down, a grieving Gary entered into a short-term relationship with a much younger woman, Kate Whittaker (Stacy Galina), who was over 25 years his junior.
+Kate supported him and his children through their grief of losing Val.
+However, in the two-part series finale in 1993, Val turned up alive, revealing that she was never in the car that she was presumed to have died in.
 Gary was extremely happy at his wife still being alive, and they got back together.